Front Royal’s Continued Recycling Will Cost Residents

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls recycling front royal, recycling front royal town council, recycling decision, recycling decision front royal, recycling decision front royal town council, recycling southern scrap, southern scrap front royal, manassas front royal, manassas recycling, collection costs, collection costs front royal, collection costs recycling, collection costs recycling front roya;, collection costs recycling front royal, Recycling, Manassas
+Josh Henry recycling front royal, recycling front royal town council, recycling decision, recycling decision front royal, recycling decision front royal town council, recycling southern scrap, southern scrap front royal, manassas front royal, manassas recycling, collection costs, collection costs front royal, collection costs recycling, collection costs recycling front roya;, collection costs recycling front royal, Recycling, Manassas